-Arlo allows you to choose how tax should be displayed on your website and invoices and also has a range of tax-free event and registration solutions.
+Arlo allows you to choose how tax should be displayed on your website and invoices.

-The tax display default setting will affect the way the tax is displayed on your website and whether orders are created with lines inclusive or exclusive of tax.
+The Tax display default setting will affect the way tax is displayed on your website and also affects whether orders are created with lines inclusive or exclusive of tax.

-- From the Website pricing section, select whether the prices should be shown/calculated as including or excluding tax on your event listings and invoices.
+- From the Website pricing section, select whether the prices should be shown/calculated as including or excluding tax on your course listings and invoices.

 - Press Save.

 Arlo has multiple tax related options.